-How Using Competencies and Mental Shifts has Helped Agile Adoption
+How Competencies and Mental Shifts Help Agile Adoption

 Concerns about job changes are a cause for failure in agile adoption, as Jeff Gothelf describes in “How We Finally Made Agile Development Work”: